freemint/freemint.github.io/README.md

 ## Welcome to the FreeMiNT Project website

 This website is a frontend for the [freemint github repositories](https://github.com/freemint).
 If you would like to know more about FreeMiNT, the best place to start is [the wiki](https://github.com/freemint/freemint/wiki).
+Best place to download/try latest builds is [snapshots](#snapshots).

 ## FreeMiNT Project